Lukasedv/slidescroller/README.md

 ## Getting Started

+### Quick Start
 1. Clone or download the repository
 2. Open `index.html` in a modern web browser
 3. Start playing immediately - no build process required!

+### Using Your Own PDF Presentation
+1. Save your PDF file in the `/presentation/` folder with one of these names:
+   - `presentation.pdf` (recommended)
+   - `slides.pdf`
+   - `slide.pdf`
+   - `deck.pdf`
+   - `talk.pdf`
+2. Refresh the game or click the "Reload PDF" button
+3. Your PDF pages will become interactive game slides!

+### Supported PDF Features
+- ✅ Up to 100 pages/slides
+- ✅ Password-protected PDFs
+- ✅ Any PDF viewable in browsers
+- ✅ Automatic page-to-room conversion
+- ✅ High-quality image rendering

 ## File Structure